Tesla, Inc. (NASDAQ:TSLA) Shares Purchased by Assenagon Asset Management S.A.

-Assenagon Asset Management S.A. raised its position in shares of Tesla, Inc. (NASDAQ:TSLA) by 4,579.3% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 85,351 shares of the electric vehicle producer’s stock after buying an additional 83,527 shares during the quarter.
-Assenagon Asset Management S.A.’s holdings in Tesla were worth $66,188,000 at the end of the most recent quarter.
+Assenagon Asset Management S.A. grew its stake in shares of Tesla, Inc. (NASDAQ:TSLA) by 4,579.3% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 85,351 shares of the electric vehicle producer’s stock after purchasing an additional 83,527 shares during the quarter.
+Assenagon Asset Management S.A.’s holdings in Tesla were worth $66,188,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently made changes to their positions in TSLA.
-Milestone Resources Group Ltd grew its holdings in shares of Tesla by 56.0% during the second quarter.
-Milestone Resources Group Ltd now owns 39 shares of the electric vehicle producer’s stock valued at $27,000 after purchasing an additional 14 shares during the last quarter.
-Clean Yield Group bought a new position in shares of Tesla during the second quarter valued at approximately $31,000.
-Lake Point Wealth Management bought a new position in shares of Tesla during the second quarter valued at approximately $31,000.
-O Brien Wealth Partners LLC bought a new position in shares of Tesla during the third quarter valued at approximately $31,000.
-Finally, Baldrige Asset Management LLC bought a new position in shares of Tesla during the second quarter valued at approximately $33,000.
-Hedge funds and other institutional investors own 39.18% of the company’s stock.
+A number of other hedge funds have also modified their holdings of TSLA.
+OLD Mission Capital LLC bought a new position in Tesla during the 3rd quarter valued at $258,000.
+Transform Wealth LLC lifted its position in shares of Tesla by 98.8% during the 2nd quarter.
+Transform Wealth LLC now owns 1,030 shares of the electric vehicle producer’s stock valued at $700,000 after acquiring an additional 512 shares during the last quarter.
+Country Trust Bank lifted its position in shares of Tesla by 137.5% during the 2nd quarter.
+Country Trust Bank now owns 1,900 shares of the electric vehicle producer’s stock valued at $1,291,000 after acquiring an additional 1,100 shares during the last quarter.
+Raymond James Trust N.A. lifted its position in shares of Tesla by 12.5% during the 2nd quarter.
+Raymond James Trust N.A. now owns 3,421 shares of the electric vehicle producer’s stock valued at $2,325,000 after acquiring an additional 381 shares during the last quarter.
+Finally, Cornerstone Wealth Group LLC lifted its holdings in shares of Tesla by 31.3% in the second quarter.
+Cornerstone Wealth Group LLC now owns 2,257 shares of the electric vehicle producer’s stock valued at $1,459,000 after purchasing an additional 538 shares in the last quarter.
+39.18% of the stock is owned by institutional investors and hedge funds.

-A number of brokerages recently issued reports on TSLA.
-Robert W. Baird increased their price objective on Tesla from $764.00 to $888.00 and gave the stock an “outperform” rating in a report on Thursday, October 21st.
-TheStreet raised Tesla from a “c+” rating to a “b” rating in a research note on Monday, August 16th.
-Piper Sandler increased their price target on Tesla from $1,200.00 to $1,300.00 and gave the company an “overweight” rating in a research note on Wednesday, October 27th.
-Jefferies Financial Group increased their price target on Tesla from $950.00 to $1,400.00 and gave the company a “buy” rating in a research note on Monday, November 8th.
-Finally, Cowen increased their price objective on Tesla from $580.00 to $625.00 and gave the company a “market perform” rating in a research report on Thursday, October 21st.
-Ten equities research analysts have rated the stock with a sell rating, ten have given a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $754.40.
+TSLA has been the subject of several recent research reports.
+Canaccord Genuity increased their price objective on Tesla from $940.00 to $1,040.00 and gave the stock a “buy” rating in a report on Thursday, October 21st.
+Piper Sandler increased their target price on shares of Tesla from $1,200.00 to $1,300.00 and gave the stock an “overweight” rating in a research report on Wednesday, October 27th.
+Bank of America increased their target price on shares of Tesla from $1,000.00 to $1,200.00 and gave the stock a “neutral” rating in a research report on Wednesday, November 10th.
+They noted that the move was a valuation call.
+TheStreet raised shares of Tesla from a “c+” rating to a “b” rating in a research report on Monday, August 16th.
+Finally, Tudor Pickering initiated coverage on shares of Tesla in a research report on Thursday, September 23rd.
+They set a “sell” rating and a $537.00 target price on the stock.
+Ten investment analysts have rated the stock with a sell rating, ten have assigned a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, Tesla currently has an average rating of “Hold” and an average price target of $754.40.

-In other news, SVP Andrew D. Baglino sold 896 shares of Tesla stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $752.90, for a total value of $674,598.40.
-Following the completion of the transaction, the senior vice president now owns 18,420 shares in the company, valued at $13,868,418.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Elon Musk sold 126,471 shares of Tesla stock in a transaction that occurred on Tuesday, November 23rd.
-The shares were sold at an average price of $1,171.04, for a total transaction of $148,102,599.84.
-The disclosure for this sale can be found here.
-In the last quarter, insiders sold 2,540,581 shares of company stock valued at $2,764,365,774.
-25.00% of the stock is owned by corporate insiders.

 Tesla, Inc engages in the design, development, manufacture, and sale of fully electric vehicles, energy generation and storage systems.
 It also provides vehicle service centers, supercharger station, and self-driving capability.
 The company operates through the following segments: Automotive and Energy Generation and Storage.